codacy/docs/docs/codacy-api/examples/obtaining-audit-log-events-for-organization.md

 ## Example: Obtaining audit log events for your organization

-This example exports the actor, action, timestamp, result, source, repository name, and details in CSV format for [all tracked events](../../organizations/audit-logs-for-organizations.md) of your organization.
+This example exports the actor, action, timestamp, result, source, repository name, and log details in CSV format for [all tracked events](../../organizations/audit-logs-for-organizations.md) of your organization.

 The example script: